Home

 It sits between the head and the fretboard.

-The nut guides and keeps the strings in place, controls how high the strings are over the fretboard and it is a anchor and transmitter of vibration to the neck of the guitar.
+The nut guides and keeps the strings in place controls how high the strings are over the fretboard and it is an anchor and transmitter of vibration to the neck of the guitar.

 4. The neck of an acoustic guitar